Skip to Main Content

 twoColumn twoLeft

-November 2023: UNF Team participates in Southeast Regional Collegiate Ethics Bowl Competition
+November 1 2025: UNF hosts the Southeast Regional Collegiate Ethics Bowl Competition

-February 2024: First Coast High School Ethics Bowl
+February 7, 2026: UNF hosts the First Coast High School Ethics Bowl

 Please also check out related events sponsored by the Department of Philosophy and Religious Studies here